Better images for mind maps

 The guideline

-As we, mappers, are adepts and seekers of synthesis, there is nothing better than seeking to synthesize the ideas above.
+As we, mind mappers, are enthusiasts and seekers of synthesis, there is nothing better than seeking to synthesize the ideas above.
 The overview takes the form of a guideline:

 When illustrating a mind map, look for more readable images.

-Note that we didn't say "Use" but "search for images", and we also didn't say "look for readable images" but "more readable".
-There is a foundation for this: finding the ideal image is not always easy; We try to be realistic, the fact that we seek does not mean that we will find.
+Note that we didn't say "use" but "look for images", and we also didn't say "look for readable images" but "more readable".
+There is a foundation for this: finding the ideal image is not always easy; we try to be realistic, the fact that we seek does not mean that we will find.
 There will be times when we have to make do with what we have – if we have anything at all.
 But having a good criterion for image selection can increase the productivity of the illustration stage because we will have a filter to quickly eliminate many possibilities.
-And if you produce your own images, you'll also see your productivity increased because you'll tend to make simpler – but still meaningful – images when you apply the criterion.
+And if you produce your own images, you'll also see your productivity increased because you'll tend to make simpler – but still meaningful – images when you apply this criterion.

-Another possible representation of the guideline, visual, follows below.
-The images symbolize that a look implies greater reading productivity.
+Another possible visual representation of the guideline follows below.
+The images symbolize that a glance implies greater reading productivity.
 By the way, the eye was taken from a photo of Gisèle Bundchen.
-Just as, of course, a mnemonic resource.
+Just, of course, as a mnemonic resource.

 Cautions and exceptions